-Optimising achievement of intended
+Optimising achievement of intended outcomes

-outcomes

-- The Council has a template of factors which are required to be considered when seeking a decision from Members. - Decisions on service changes are made within the Budget and Policy framework of the Council.
-Those affected by a decision will be subject to formal consultation.
-The outcome of consultation exercises is made available to stakeholders and decision makers. - Public consultation is undertaken to take account of residents' views when contemplating service changes. - Adherence to a Corporate Planning Timetable covering forward planning, and budget and performance management and monitoring. - The refreshed Risk and Opportunity Management Policy and Strategy has been embedded during 2021/22 with risk workshops across directorates and departments. - · Corporate decision-making templates prompt the consideration of risk. - The Council has developed directorate, department and service plans which are completed annually, and the objectives inform the appraisal process. - Appropriate key performance indicators (KPIs) have been monitored during 2021/22.
-Quarterly reports have detailed the progress of KPIs performance against target and the delivery of outcomes and are presented to relevant forums. - Detailed budget and performance reports have been presented to Cabinet, Council and Scrutiny quarterly highlighting areas of underperformance and corrective action. - Monthly budget monitoring process for all budget holders supported by Finance staff and attendance at budget and performance monitoring group meetings for each portfolio with relevant finance staff and Directors. - The Council set out its 2021/22 Revenue Budget, three-year capital programme and Capital Strategy, the Treasury Management Strategy Statement for 2021/22 and its Medium-Term Financial Strategy 2021-24.
+- The Council set out its 2021/22 Revenue Budget, three-year capital programme and Capital Strategy, the Treasury Management Strategy Statement for 2021/22 and its Medium-Term Financial Strategy 2021-24.
 The proposed budget set a balanced budget for 2021/22 and met the budget gap through the implementation of savings proposals and addressed the need to rebuild reserves to provide financial resilience and to allow resourcing for the Council's strategic priorities and to support transformation and growth. - Cabinet received regular financial and budget reports to inform the Council's financial planning aimed at ensuring the availability of appropriate resources for priority areas and promoting value for money. - Quarterly performance reports during the year have analysed the progress and performance against the Council's priorities and the impact that the COVID-19 Pandemic has had on the Council's measures of performance.